 If the child cries or expresses hurt or anger, the codependent parent may get unusually angry and claim that the display, no matter how genuine, is insincere and being used to manipulate when, in reality, they are upset that their tactic is being turned around on them.

 The codependent parent has refined crying, yelling, temper tantrums, and silent treatments into an art form.

 4. The Codependent Parent Never Listens

 Many children of codependent parents complain that speaking with their parent is like “talking to a brick wall.”
 In fact, one doesn’t speak with a codependent parent as much as to them.
 No matter how valid the argument, the codependent parent will not be moved in their position.
-Instead, even when presented with irrefutable facts that would cause a normal person to reconsider and reevaluate their position, the codependent parent will either refute the facts or move onto a different argument without addressing the point being made.
+Instead, even when presented with irrefutable facts that would cause a normal person to reconsider their position, the codependent parent will either refute the facts or move onto a different argument without addressing the point being made.

 Speaking with a codependent parent is like “talking to a brick wall.”

 5. The Codependent Parent Parrots Words and Phrases

 Instead of listening to the child's feelings, a codependent parent will parrot, mirror, or mimic them.
 If the child claims that the parent is hurting their feelings, for example, the codependent parent will, perhaps seconds or even hours later, return with, “You’re hurting my feelings!”
 Whatever concern the child expresses, the codependent parent will find a way to turn it around and regurgitate it as their own, thus reversing the defensive and offensive roles in the conversation.
 If called out on this behavior, the codependent parent will ignore it, become angry, or act bewildered and confused.